-Iguazu falls are located on the border of Argentina and Brazil and near the border of Paraguay.
+Iguazu Falls straddle the border of Argentina and Brazil, close to the border of Paraguay.
 This massive natural wonder consists of almost 300 waterfalls and cataracts that disappear and reappear depending on the season.
-The width of Iguazu is also very impressive—around 2.7 kilometers.
-The height of the tallest part—the so-called Devil's Throat—is more than 80 meters.
+The width of Iguazu is also very impressive—some 8,858 ft (2,700 m).
+The height of the tallest part—the so-called Devil's Throat—is 269 ft (82 m).

 Iguazu is the most powerful waterfall in South America.
 During the rainy season, its flow rate can reach the impressive number of 13,000 cubic meters per second which is more than enough to fill five Olympic swimming pools.
 No wonder in native Guarani Indian language Iguazu, which is the name of both the waterfall and the river, means 'big water.'

 Summer, which lasts roughly from December through February, is the best time to see Iguazu Falls with the highest water levels.
 It's also the best period to explore the falls by boat.
 However, this is also the most humid and hot time of the year.
 Shoulder periods from March through April and from August through September are a much more pleasant time to visit the falls in terms of weather.
 Even considering that the waterfall volume may be smaller.
 The chances of rain during this time are rather low, and the air is cooler and drier.
 It's also less crowded as most locals take their vacation during the summer.
 Just make sure to avoid Easter and Christmas holidays, as this time tends to be very crowded.

 Boat tours to the falls, helicopter rides over Iguazu, and various trekking options are available both on Brazilian and Argentinian sides.
 Explore Iguazú National Park on the Brazilian side.
 The Macuco Trail is a perfect way to see the jungle with its unique flora and fauna.
 To complete your adventure, you can float down the river on an inflatable raft.